lukegibson101/snake-game/README.md

 ![Wireframe tablet](docs/wireframes/snake-tablet.png)
 ![Wireframe mobile](docs/wireframes/snake-mobile.png)

+## Features

+### Difficulty
+There are 3 difficulty settings.
+ * Easy: The snake starts at a slower pace and scores 20 per food eaten.
+ * Medium: The snake starts at a moderate pace and scores 30 per food eaten.
+ * Hard: The snake starts at a fast pace and scores 50 per food eaten.

+ Regardless of difficulty setting, for every food eaten, the user will level up and the snake will move slightly faster.
+Even on easy difficulty the snake can end up moving really fast.
+ However, the users highest potential score will be lower on the easier difficulties.

+### Food
+Food is generated at game start and everytime the snake "eats" the food to increase score.
+Bonus food is generated everytime the user levels up and despwans after a few seconds.
+If the snake eats the bonus food the user gains a +10 pint bonus per food eaten for that level.

+### Customisation
+Users can set the page up how they like, changing the background color of the page, game area, the snake and the snake outline to create a truly personailised page based on the users preferences.

+### Controls
+There are several options for users to play.
+They can use touch controls, 2 sets of keyboard inputs (arrow keys and wasd) and several sets of gamepad inputs (D-Pad, anaologue sticks, face buttons) allowing users to use what control scheme is most comfortable to them.

+### High Score
+A users high score is stored, allowing the user to compete against themselves.

 ## Features to be added
 As with any project, ongoing development is always key.
 Future features I would like to plan into my project are:
  * Global leaderboards